 5 Benefits of Living in an Apartment Versus a Dorm

 Ah, the freedom that comes with living on your own for the first time.
 Nothing in the world is quite like it.
 Youโ€™ll feel a wide range of mixed emotions.
 From freedom and independence to new responsibilities and stresses, moving out of your parentโ€™s house and attending college is an exciting time.
-And while you may be forced to live in a university-assigned dorm for a certain amount of time, youโ€™ll also likely find yourself confronted with the choice between a dorm or apartment at one point or another.
+And while you may be forced to live in a university-assigned dorm for a certain amount of time, youโ€™ll also likely find yourself confronted with the choice between an apartment versus a dorm at one point or another.
 Which will you choose?

 The Dorm Experience Dorm2